Kevin-free/online-resume/content/post/TopK Algorithm Explanation and Application/index.md

 title: TopK Algorithm Explanation and Application
 date: 2023-02-07T10:24:36.983Z
 summary: What is the TopK algorithm?
 To put it simply, it is to find the first K largest (of course, it can also be the first K smallest) number in a bunch of data.

-This question is also a very classic algorithm question, whether it is in an interview or in actual development, it is very typical.
-Do you know how to solve this problem?
 draft: false
 featured: true
 authors: